enricozb/enricozb.github.io/thoughts_md/math/functions/functions_1.md

 $$ \text{eq}(x, y) = 1 - \left\lceil \frac{\lvert x - y \rvert}{\lvert x - y \rvert + 1} \right\rceil $$

-Using the celing function might seem like "cheating", but it's important to remember that we were mostly trying to sidestep functions defined in a piecewise/pattern-matching fashion.
+Using the ceiling function might seem like "cheating", but it's important to remember that we were mostly trying to sidestep functions defined in a piecewise/pattern-matching fashion.
 Thus, this one-line arithmetic definition met our needs.